bushraAD98/advanced-js-reading-notes/reading-class-18/class18.md

 This data helps organizations measure how their API programs are performing.

 API lifecycle management.
 The API lifecycle describe the steps in the development and maintenance of an API.
 It is a process that begins with the design of the API and continues with the development, testing and deployment.
 The lifecycle ends with the retirement of the API.
-Various tools and best practices can help with API lifecycle management
+Various tools and best practices can help with API lifecycle managementS